ethaniccc/Mockingbird/README.md

     - (A) -> Prediction Check
     - (B) -> AirJump Check
     - (C) -> Acceleration Check
+    - (D) -> Positive/Negative delta ratio check
 - Speed
     - (A) -> Friction Check (flags while using bhop and some other hacks)
     - (B) -> Speed Limit Check
 - Velocity
     - (A) -> Vertical velocity check (can detect 99.999%)
+- OmniSprint (checks if the user is sprinting while not going forwards).
 ### Player Checks
 - Nuker (yep lag compensated in less than 40 lines)
 - ChestStealer (yep also lag compensated in less than 40 lines) =